-What you need to know about data privacy
+What you need to know about data privacy compliance

 In a world where personal information is collected and commoditized all the time, people want more protection rights for their data.
-Various government agencies are recognizing demands and are stepping up to hold businesses more accountable.
+Various government agencies are recognizing demands and are stepping up to hold organizations more accountable.

 The latest privacy legislations around the world